samir-plusb/honeybee-1/docs/mailing.md

 ## TBD / Ideas / Misc

-- configure and use SwiftMailer plugins?
+- configure and use SwiftMailer plugins by default?
 - more settings (like transport configuration w/o an own mail service)?
+- perhaps use https://github.com/egulias/EmailValidator for email validation?